PermutaTriangle/Tilings/README.rst

-The ``tilings`` Python library contains code for working with gridded permutations and tilings, and in particular the ``tilescope`` algorithm which can be used to enumerate permutation classes.
+The ``tilings`` Python library contains code for working with gridded permutations and tilings, and in particular the ``TileScope`` algorithm which can be used to enumerate permutation classes.

-If you are primarily interested in enumerating permutation classes, then you may wish to skip ahead to the ``tilescope`` section, but note the installation will be the same as for ``tilings``.
+If you are primarily interested in enumerating permutation classes, then you may wish to skip ahead to the ``TileScope`` section, but note the installation will be the same as for ``tilings``.

 If you need support, have a suggestion, or just want to be up to date with the